Maryamkoga/ai-customer-support-bot/README.md

 You can swap in your own docs to suit different products or industries

-Currently runs in a local terminal — ideal for testing or prototyping
+Currently runs in a local terminal, ideal for testing or prototyping

 ```